The open dense conjecture on eventually slow oscillations of the differential equation with delayed negative feedback: Preliminary

 A nontrivial positive semiorbit $O^+(x)$ is called {\it pseudo-ordered} if there exist two distinct points $\Phi_{t_1}(x),\, \Phi_{t_2}(x)$ in $O^+(x)$ such that $\Phi_{t_1}(x)\thicksim \Phi_{t_2}(x)$; otherwise, it is called {\it unordered}.

-\begin{lemma} Assume that $\Phi_t$ on $\tilde{X}$ is a semiflow SOP with respect to a solid $k$-cone $C$, which admits a flow extension on each nonempty omega-limit set.
-Let $O^+(x)$ be a precompact pseudo-ordered semiorbit.
-Then the closure of any full-orbit in $\omega(x)$ is ordered. \end{lemma}
+\begin{lemma} Assume that $\Phi_t$ on $\tilde{X}$ is a semiflow SOP with respect to a solid $k$-cone $C$, which admits a flow extension on each nonempty omega-limit set of its positive semiorbits.
+If $O^+(x)$ is a precompact pseudo-ordered semiorbit, then the closure of any full-orbit in $\omega(x)$ is ordered. \end{lemma}

 \begin{proof} See \cite[Theorem A]{F-W-W}.
-We piont out that the proof of \cite[Theorem A]{F-W-W} is also applicable under the weaker assumption that $\Phi_t$ is a semiflow SOP with respect to a solid $k$-cone $C$. \end{proof}
+We piont out that the proof of \cite[Theorem A]{F-W-W} is also applicable to this lemma even if the assumption $\Phi_t$ being strongly monotone w.r.t. a solid $k$-cone $C$ in \cite{F-W-W} is here weakened as the one $\Phi_t$ being SOP w.r.t. a solid $k$-cone $C$. \end{proof}

 Hereafter, we assume that assumptions of Lemma \ref{17-A} hold in this subsection.